yuvaldori/gigaspaces-wiki-jekyll/xap100/transaction-management.markdown

 XA transactions should be carefully considered.
 The overhead of managing a 2PC transaction over two or more resources is often times a performance killer.
 {%endnote%}

-{% tip %}
+{% refer %}
-See the [JTA-XA Example](/sbp/jta-xa-example.html) for fully running demonstration how to integrate GigaSpaces with an external JMS Server.
+See the [JTA-XA Example](/sbp/jta-xa-example.html) for fully running demonstration how to integrate XAP with an external JMS Server.
-{% endtip %}
+{% endrefer %}

 # Multiple Transaction Managers